-The Robert Wood Johnson Foundation (RWJF), the nation’s leading philanthropy on health and health care, awarded Dr. Jenkins the highly-competitive New Connections award for early career scholars.
-After obtaining his bachelor’s from North Carolina Central University and master’s degrees from Florida A&M University focused in medical and legal history, Dr. Jenkins earned a Ph.D. in Sociology and Criminology & Law from the University of Florida.
+The Robert Wood Johnson Foundation (RWJF), the nation’s leading philanthropy on health and healthcare, awarded Dr. Jenkins the highly-competitive New Connections award for early career scholars.
+After obtaining his bachelor’s from North Carolina Central University and master’s degrees from Florida A&M University focused on medical and legal history, Dr. Jenkins earned a Ph.D. in Sociology and Criminology & Law from the University of Florida.

 Dr. Jenkins, who is two-time award winner national journalism examines the influence of race, racism, and psychosocial stress within medicine.
 Dr. Jenkins leads research studies that examine how racism makes people who are living with chronic kidney disease sick.
 He also investigates the nexus of organizational performance acceleration through the lens of inclusion and diversity.
 His premise surrounding inclusion and diversity confronts how organizational culture disrupts success and paints those who may be different as deficient.

 As an author, Jenkins is currently working on the book, Hue Process: The Quantitative Measurement of Racism in Medicine and he is the co-editor of the forthcoming book Contemporary African America (New York University Press).